ankraft/ACME-oneM2M-CSE/docs/Configuration.md

 Configuration of CSE parameters is done through a configuration file.
 This file contains all configurable and customizable settings for the CSE.
 It is optional, and settings in this file overwrite the CSE's default values.

-It follows the Windows INI file format with sections, keywords and values.
+It follows the Windows INI file format with sections, setting and values.
 A configuration file may include comments, prefixed with the characters "#"" or ";"" .

 Also, some settings can be applied via the command line when starting the CSE.
 These command line arguments overwrite the